yungtom0/arduino-simple-projects/guess-the-potentiometer-value/README.md

-Simple game, with diodes to show actuall state of game.
+Simple game with diodes to show the actual state of the game.